ulflulfl/hints/ptouch/P-Touch-Editor-Windows.md

 ## Connection
 The PT-P710BT can only be connected to the PC via micro USB.

-**A connection of the PT-P710BT over Bluetooth isn't possible.**
+> :rage: **A connection of the PT-P710BT over Bluetooth isn't possible.**

 The manual says "This label printer does not support Bluetooth connections for computers.".
 Well, I didn't know that my Android smartphone isn't a computer.

-*So each time I want to use the PT-P710BT under Windows, I have to look for the USB cable and connect it to the fiddly micro USB port - although both the PC and the printer have Bluetooth.*
+*So each time I want to use the PT-P710BT under Windows, I have to look for the USB cable and connect it to the fiddly micro USB port - although both the PC and the printer have Bluetooth* :-(

 ## Usage
 P-Touch Editor 6, version 6.6.0.0 (latest version in 2025)